seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **BRUTUS**
 You have done that you should be sorry for.
 There is no terror, Cassius, in your threats,
-For I am arm’d so strong in honesty
+For I am arm'd so strong in honesty
 That they pass by me as the idle wind,
 Which I respect not.
 I did send to you
 For certain sums of gold, which you denied me: